 How long is a court reporting program?

 In some states, certification is required; in others, not.
-The most recognized certifications are those offered through the NCRA, beginning with the entry-level Registered Professional Reporter, requiring 95% accuracy at 225 words per minute, and also including the advanced Registered Merit Reporter certification, requiring 95% accuracy at 260 words per minute.
-According to the NCRA, the highest level of certification available is Registered Diplomate Reporter, which differentiates advanced, veteran reporters as the elite in their profession.
+The most recognized certifications are those offered through the NCRA.
+The entry-level Registered Professional Reporter (RPR) requires passing a skills test with 95% accuracy at 225 words per minute.
+There is also the advanced Registered Merit Reporter (RMR) certification, which requires 95% accuracy at 260 words per minute.
+According to the NCRA, the highest level of certification available is the Registered Diplomate Reporter (RDR).
+The Diplomate Reporter differentiates the advanced, veteran reporters as the elite in the profession.

 What personality traits and/or interests do court reporters typically possess?